cairo-book/cairo-book/src/ch04-02-references-and-snapshots.md

 ## References and Snapshots

-The issue with the tuple code in Listing 4-5 is that we have to return the `Array` to the calling function so we can still use the `Array` after the call to `calculate_length`, because the `Array` was moved into `calculate_length`.
+The issue with the tuple code in previous Listing 4-3 is that we have to return the `Array` to the calling function so we can still use the `Array` after the call to `calculate_length`, because the `Array` was moved into `calculate_length`.